Hostile Takeover

 Not a lot of time — fractions of a second at most.

-V needed her right now, and J needed time to think about what she’d learned from Uzi’s memories.
-The worker had made a number of fallacious appeals in her bid to corrupt J, and really, she’d be doing her job to disassemble those arguments while she disassembled Uzi.
+Her squadmate needed her right now, and the captain needed time to think about what she’d learned from Uzi’s memories.
+The worker had made a number of fallacious appeals in her bid to corrupt J, and really, J would be doing her job to dismantle those arguments while she disassembled Uzi.

-A blinking cursor informed J it was done; she could disconnect from Uzi now.
+A blinking cursor informed J that it was done; she could disconnect from Uzi now.
 Unplugged, J rose to a stand, looming over the drone.
-Her target only came up to her waist; so small and vulnerable and adorable.
+Her target barely came up higher than her waist; so small and vulnerable and adorable.

 A planet icon moved diagonally across Uzi’s screen.
 It hit one side and bounced off at an angle.
 A screensaver: J would leave the drone in hibernation.
 (After all, if you simply left a drone in powered off state, the core might self-reboot.)

-Hibernation wiped the hurt and disappointment off the worker’s face, leaving it placid.
-It thrilled J to imagine tearing that face apart — so why a twinge of relief, as it relaxed?
+Hibernation had wiped the hurt and disappointment off the worker’s face, leaving it placid.
+It thrilled J to imagine tearing that face apart — so why that twinge of relief, as the faceplate relaxed?
 No time to introspect.

-So J put it off, till she had time to think, time to make sure she would kill shutdown Uzi the right way, to make her –
+So J put the assured disassembly off, till she had time to think, time to make sure she would kill shutdown Uzi the right way, to make her—

-She needed to get the job done.
-She resisted, and she really shouldn’t.
-J wasn’t stupid; she knew she was conflicted.
+The captain needed to get the job done.
+J resisted, and she really shouldn’t.
+She wasn’t stupid; she knew she was conflicted.
 But decisiveness is an action.
-Nanite stinger to the visor, it’d be that simple.
+Nanite stinger to the visor, it would be that simple.

 But V needed her.

 J rushed out.
-Dangerous to use her speed inside the landing pod – her pegs dented the floor – but she didn’t want to hear that desperate flailing of a voice again.
+Dangerous to use her full speed inside the landing pod — her stiletto-pegs dented the floor — but she didn’t want to hear that desperate flailing of a shortwave signal-growl again.

 Pod door swung open, and in the fresh cold, J smelled oil.
 Not the sweet invitation of worker oil, but acrid and half-combusted.

-N trudged inward.
+N trudged inward, hat crooked on his head.
 His arms gingerly cradled a form.
-Snow piled on top it, foiling her identification routines, but the oil dripping out, the mangled metal – V?
+Snow piled on top it, foiling her identification routines, but the oil dripping out, the mangled metal — V?

 For disassembly drones, the cooler the better, but never that cool.
 At least the snow atop her was melting, however slowly.